bocato/adichallenge/Readme.md

 # General Information

 ## Environment setup
-Since this project uses [SwiftLint](https://github.com/realm/SwiftLint), [SwiftFormat](https://github.com/nicklockwood/SwiftFormat), [Fastlane](https://fastlane.tools) and [Swiftgen](https://github.com/SwiftGen/SwiftGen), you need to install those dependencies on your machine for it to build.
+Since this project uses [SwiftLint](https://github.com/realm/SwiftLint), [SwiftFormat](https://github.com/nicklockwood/SwiftFormat), [Fastlane](https://fastlane.tools) and [Swiftgen](https://github.com/SwiftGen/SwiftGen), you need to install those dependencies on your machine to use it properly.
 To do that, run `make environment` from the project's root folder.

 # Makefile commands
 - `make clean`: cleans iOS derived data.